Most Effective Products

 Step 1: Preliminary Inspection

-Start by performing an inspection around the home to see where you could find gaps and holes where the copper mesh would be useful.
+Start by inspecting the home to see where you could find gaps and holes where the copper mesh would be useful.

 Step 2: Pull out and Measure Mesh